ypid/seafile-wiki/Deploy-seafile-server-behind-nat.md

 Having done all the steps above, you should be able to visit your seahub server outside your LAN by your WAN IP.
 But for most people, the WAN IP address is likey to change regularly by their ISP(Internet Serice Provider), which makes this approach impratical.

-You can use a dynamic DNS(DDNS) Serice to overcome this problem.
-By using a dymaic DNS serivce, you can visit your seahub by domain name (instead of by IP), and the domain name will always be mapped to your WAN IP address, even if it changes regularly.
+You can use a dynamic DNS(DDNS) Service to overcome this problem.
+By using a dynamic DNS service, you can visit your seahub by domain name (instead of by IP), and the domain name will always be mapped to your WAN IP address, even if it changes regularly.

 There are a dozen of dynmaic DNS service providers on the internet.
 If you don't know what service to choose We recommend using [www.noip.com](http://www.noip.com) since it performs well in our testing.